Lumorti/PFP/README.md

 # PFP
+Pun Forrest, Pun!
-A tool for generating puns from a certain word.
+A command line tool for generating puns from a certain word.

 ### Dependancies